Intel-Media-SDK/MediaSDK/README.md

 * [Media SDK Developer Reference Extensions for User-Defined Functions](./doc/mediasdkusr-man.pdf)
 * [Media Samples Guide](./doc/samples/Media_Samples_Guide_Linux.pdf)

+Visit our [Github Wiki](https://github.com/Intel-Media-SDK/MediaSDK/wiki) for the detailed setting and building instructions, runtime tips and other information.

 You may also wish to visit Intel Media Server Studio [support page](https://software.intel.com/en-us/intel-media-server-studio-support/documentation) for additional documentation.

 # Products which use Media SDK